akashbadal/ML_Deploy_heroku/README.md

 # ML_Deploy_heroku
-Deploying a sample Salary predicting ML model on Heroku Platform
+Deployment of  a basic Salary predicting Machine learning  model on Heroku Platform.